Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 Text Boxes

 Text boxes, as their name suggests, are boxes that hold editable text.
 Back to our example above, the place where you type your username/email and password are both text boxes.
-If we wanted to create our own text boxes, we can use
+If we want to create our own text boxes, we can use

 And, if you wanted to get the text out of it, you could use

-HTML_ELEMENT.value // replace HTML_ELEMENT with the input element, using something like document.getElementById (remember, if you use this, you'll need to give your element an ID!)
+HTML_ELEMENT.value; // replace HTML_ELEMENT with the input element, using something like document.getElementById (remember, if you use this, you'll need to give your element an ID!)

 That's it!
 There's some fancy stuff we can do with text boxes, but this is how you use their core functionality.